ZB ZB

 Tue, 22 Oct 2024, 10:09am

-Police have raided properties linked to the Mongrel Mob across the North Island this morning following an investigation into alleged distribution of methamphetamine.
+Police are giving an update on the investigation that involved them raiding properties linked to the Mongrel Mob across the North Island this morning.

-Search warrants have been executed in the eastern Bay of Plenty, Waikato, Auckland, Rotorua, Taupo and Hawke’s Bay.
+Search warrants have been executed in the eastern Bay of Plenty, Waikato, Auckland, Rotorua, Taupō and Hawke’s Bay.

-The operation has been led by the National Organised Crime Group [NOCG], a branch of the police that specialises in covert inquiries.
+The operation has been led by the National Organised Crime Group [NOCG], a branch of the police that specialises in covert inquiries, and involved an investigation into alleged distribution of methamphetamine.

 The NOCG investigations usually focus on the upper echelon of crime syndicates smuggling drugs into New Zealand, such as the 515kg of meth hidden inside steel beams from the United States.